acrilique/AutoMarker/README.md

 # AutoMarker

 AutoMarker is a Python-based GUI application that allows users to place markers on a Premiere Pro active sequence based on a music file's tempo.
 This is useful for placing clips faster when you want them to be related to the music that is playing.
-The application uses the librosa library to detect beats in the audio file and the pymiere library to interact with Adobe Premiere Pro.
+The application uses the librosa library to detect beats in the audio file.

 ## Features